MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 ms.topic: article
 ---

 # Microsoft 365 learning pathways
 Microsoft 365 learning pathways is a customizable, on-demand learning solution designed to increase usage and adoption of Microsoft 365 services in your organization.

 > [!IMPORTANT]
 > Learning pathways strives to adhere to a quarterly content update cycle.
-As of 3/1/2021, we've updated the learning pathways content for our March content update.
-To learn more about the March content update, see [Content Updates](custom_contentupdates.md).
+As of 9/30/2021, we've updated the learning pathways content for our September content update.
+To learn more about the September content update, see [Content Updates](custom_contentupdates.md).
 To learn about how content updates are applied and how to manage content them, see [Manage Content Updates](custom_contentupdatesmanage.md).

 ## On-demand, custom training from Microsoft